 Create & Donate Ideas:

 - Are you a knitter?
 Blankets, scarves, hats, and gloves are always needed items.
+(See The Turban Project below for knitting projects)

 - Fabric Stoma (Colostomy) Bag covers (TUTORIAL COMING) – Make a variety of colors and donate them to a local Home Health Agency, Wound Clinic, Ostomy Out-patient Clinic, Nursing Home or Homeless Shelter.